enthusiastamateur/flatcheck/README.md

 This will create Unix & Windows start scrips under `target\universal\stage\bin`.
 You can use this version to test locally.

-To create a package with the libraries included, call
+To create a zip file with the startup script and the libraries included, call

-`jdkPackager:packageBin`
+`universal:packageBin`

 ## Disclaimer